 where A, the counterfactual antecedent, specifies an event that is contrary to one's real-world observations, and C, the counterfactual consequent, specifies a result that is expected to hold in the alternative world where the antecedent is true.
-A typical example is "If Oswald were not to have shot Kennedy, then Kennedy would still be alive," which presumes the factual knowledge of Oswald's shooting Kennedy, contrary to the antecedent of the sentence.
+A typical example is "If Oswald were not to have shot Kennedy, then Kennedy would still be alive" which presumes the factual knowledge of Oswald's shooting Kennedy, contrary to the antecedent of the sentence.

-The majority of the philosophers who have examined the semantics of counterfactual sentences have resorted to some version of Lewis' closest world approach: "C if it were A" is true, if C is true in worlds that are closest to the real world yet consistent with the counterfactual's antecedent A [Lewis 1973].
-Ginsberg [1986] followed a similar strategy.
-Whereas the closest world approach leaves the precise specification of the closeness measure almost unconstrained, causal knowledge imposes very specific preferences as to which worlds should be considered closest to any given world.
-For example, considering an array of domino tiles standing close to each other, the manifestly closest world consistent with the antecedent "tile i is tipped to the right" would be a world in which just tile i is tipped, and all of the others remain erect.
+The majority of the philosophers who have examined the semantics of counterfactual sentences have resorted to some version of Lewis' "closest world" approach; "C if it were A" is true, if C is true in worlds that are "closest" to the real world yet consistent with the counterfactuals antecedent A Lewis (1973).
+Ginsberg (1986), followed a similar strategy.
+While the "closest world" approach leaves the precise specification of the closeness measure almost unconstrained, causal knowledge imposes very specific preferences as to which worlds should be considered closest to any given world.
+For example, considering an array of domino tiles standing close to each other.
+The manifestly closest world consistent with the antecedent "tile i is tipped to the right" would be a world in which just tile i is tipped, while all the others remain erect.
 Yet, we all accept the counterfactual sentence "Had tile i been tipped over to the right, tile i + 1 would be tipped as well" as plausible and valid.
 Thus, distances among worlds are not determined merely by surface similarities but require a distinction between disturbed mechanisms and naturally occurring transitions.
-The local surgery paradigm expounded in the beginning of Section 70.4 offers a concrete explication of the closest world approach which respects causal considerations.
-A world w_1 is closer to w than a world w_2 is, if the set of atomic surgeries needed for transforming w into w_1 is a subset of those needed for transforming w into w_2 .
-In the domino example, finding tile i tipped and i + 1 erect requires the breakdown of two mechanism (e.g., by two external actions) compared with one mechanism for the world in which all j-tiles, j > i, are tipped.
+The local surgery paradigm expounded in Section 4.1 offers a concrete explication of the closest world approach which respects causal considerations.
+A world $w_1$ is "closer" to w than a world $w_2$ is, if the set of atomic surgeries needed for transforming w into $w_1$ is a subset of those needed for transforming w into $w_2$ .
+In the domino example, finding tile i tipped and i + 1 erect requires the breakdown of two mechanism (e.g., by two external actions) compared with one mechanism for the world in which all j-tiles, j > i are tipped.
 This paradigm conforms to our perception of causal influences and lends itself to economical machine representation.

-70.5.1 Formal Underpinning
+5.1 Formal underpinning